pism/pism/doc/sphinx/manual/modeling-choices/computational/grid.rst

 PISM can use the PROJ_ library (see :ref:`sec-install-prerequisites`) and coordinate reference system (CRS) information to

-- compute latitudes and longitudes of grid points (used by some parameterizations and saved to output files as variables :var:`lat` and :var:`lon`),
+- compute latitudes and longitudes of cell centers (used by some parameterizations and saved to output files as variables :var:`lat` and :var:`lon`),
 - compute latitudes and longitudes of cell corners (saved to output files as variables :var:`lat_bnds` and :var:`lon_bnds` to simplify post-processing),